-Celebrating diversity in Berlin, Germany?
-Berlin is the gateway to so many different cultures!
-Over 3.5 million people live in Berlin.
-They come from all over Europe, as well as from Eastern Asia and the Middle East.
+If you’re looking to celebrate diversity, Berlin (Germany) is the gateway to so many different cultures!
+Over 3.5 million people live in Berlin and come from all over Europe, as well as Eastern Asia and the Middle East.
 Approximately 5,5% of the people come from Turkey, 3% from Asia, 2% from Africa, 2% from North and South America, 3% from Poland, and 3% from Russia.
-By the same token, people speak a variety of languages.
-Although the most common native language is German, a large number of people can speak English, Turkish, Russian, Persian, Arabic, and Vietnamese.
+Because of this, people, of course, speak a variety of different languages.
+Although the most common native language is German, a large number of people can be heard speaking English, Turkish, Russian, Persian, Arabic, and Vietnamese.

 Evidence of Diversity In Berlin: Religion